North Somerset Bird of Prey Centre

 Casper - She is a great grey owl who hatched in 2014.
 Very fluffy and very friendly, she loves to chat away to all the staff and is breathtaking in our flying displays.
 Casper has recently been moved to a large aviary where she has company in the form of her new mate, Reg.
 It will be a while before Reg is old enough to breed but we hope to have baby Great Greys in the future.

 Barbossa - Barbossa, or Captain Barbossa to give you his full name, is a Red Kite.
 One of our native species that became nearly extinct in England just over 100 years ago.
 They have since been rereleased and are currently doing very well.
 Barbossa was born this year and has joined our educational team at the centre where he will serve as an ambassador for his species.
 They are one of the most distinct birds of prey in the UK with their beautiful red forked tail and stunning blue head feathers.
-Barbossa will undergo training to join our flying team and will be seen during our Open Day flying displays in the near future.
+Barbossa has been fortunate enough to find a mate in our new young Red Kite, Sundara.

 The birds above are the most popular and most of them are availabe to be handled.
 However, you are also welcome to visit our Facebook page to see more of the birds you can choose to adopt.